lnatalo712/MS3-Coding-Challenge/README.md

 "not null" constraint because none of the good entries should have a null column.
 Finally, I have no experience with log files, so I did some research into how to create one and populate it with certain statistics but I was unsuccesful in getting that part of the project working.
 Instead I used three counters to keep track of the total entries, the total good entries, and the total bad entries and printed them out at the end of the program.
+This CSV file takes about 20 to 22 minutes to run.